White Fish + Carrot + Leek Baby Food Puree

+This White Fish + Carrot + Leek Baby Food Puree is a great basic starter fish recipe for baby and takes just 20 minutes to make.
 Fish is such an amazing puree for babies and should definitely be on the weekly recipe rotation!
 It’s so easy to make into a healthy, homemade puree loaded with omega-3’s and essential nutrients.
-This White Fish + Carrot + Leek baby food puree is a great basic starter recipe and takes just 20 minutes to make.
+Great for 6+ months and up!

-It took me awhile to figure out that this was the first ever fish puree that I have made for this blog (slap own head emoji) which is a shame because fish is such an amazing puree for babies and an item that should be on a weekly rotation for both.
+It took me awhile to figure out that this was the first ever fish puree that I have made for this blog 🤦♀️ which is a shame because fish is such an amazing puree for babies and an item that should be on a weekly baby food puree rotation.

 Let’s first talk about why fish is sssoooooooo amazing for your little one, not only is it filled with omega-3 fatty acids which are essential nutrients that help boost development of baby’s brain and nervous system but fish is also rich in protein that will help baby grow big and strong.
 I get really hyped about all food but hands down fish is one thing that you should be feeding to your baby and toddler.
 No joking when I say that fish can (I’m using bullet points here because I’m serious) –